try it in 60 seconds — no Python setup, no venv

 pipx

-# pipx puts cubby on PATH in its own venv
+# pipx puts cubby on PATH

 $ pipx install cubby-network

-# sanity-check + see what's wired
+# sanity-check what's wired

 $ cubby smoke